BuiltByRobyn/mkdocsmaterialcomms/docs/presenting-prototypes.md

 # Presenting and Sharing Prototypes

+---

 ## Publishing the Prototype

 1. Click the blue Share button in the top-right corner of the Figma interface.

-2. Set the sharing permissions by choosing the appropriate option.
+2. Set the sharing permissions by choosing the appropriate visibility.

+---

 ## Sharing Options Explained:

 ### Anyone with the link:

-- Anyone who has the URL can access the prototype
+- Anyone who has the URL can access the prototype.
-- No sign-in required
+- No sign-in is required to view the design.
-- Best for: Public projects, client presentations, wide distribution
+- Best for: Public projects and client presentations.
-- Privacy consideration: Less secure, cannot track who views the prototype
+- Privacy consideration: Less secure, as owner cannot track who has viewed the prototype.

 ### Specific individuals or teams:

-- Only invited people can access
+- Only people who have received an invitation can access the design.
-- Requires Figma account sign-in
+- Requires viewers to have a Figma account, and to have signed-in to their profile.
-- Best for: Internal projects, confidential designs, work in progress
+- Best for: Confidential designs and work that is still in progress.
-- Privacy consideration: More secure, can track viewers and manage permissions
+- Privacy consideration: More secure, owner of the file can track viewers and manage permissions easily.

 ### Additional controls:

+In addition to adjusting visibility settings for the file, the owner of the project can also:

-- Can set view-only or edit permissions
+- Set specific view-only or edit permissions.
-- Can revoke access at any time
+- Revoke access for a user at any time.
-- Can disable download/copy options
+- Disable the option to download or copy the file.

+---

 ## Copy and Share the Link: